 Real Estate Newsletter

-Tax Treatment of Contaminated Property
+Tax Issues Related to Contaminated Property

 The Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA) imposes liability for the investigation and cleanup of contaminated real property without regard to whether the landowner created or allowed the original contamination of the site.